'

 What makes a good guest speaker?

 Let’s start with what makes a good speaker.
 Yes, they need to be capable of entertaining an audience, engaging them and inspiring them to take action when they leave the room.
-However, the right speaker for you all depends on your specific vision for the event and what you want to achieve.
+However, the right speaker depends on your specific vision for the event and what you want to achieve.

-A good guest or keynote speaker needs be able to do at least some of the following:
+A good guest or keynote speaker needs to be able to do at least some of the following:

-Attract attendees
+• Attract attendees

-Reinforce key event themes
+• Reinforce key event themes

-Inspire audiences and drive positive change
+• Inspire audiences and drive positive change

-Provide fresh insight and perspective on event related topics
+• Provide fresh insight and perspective on event-related topics

-Provide actions and motivational takeaways
+• Provide actions and motivational takeaways

 What is the role of a guest speaker?

 You already have a clear idea of the central themes of your event, the topics and the overall goals.
-The speaker you select should align closely with all of these.
+The event speaker you select should align closely with all of these.

 What is the difference between a keynote speaker and a guest speaker?

-Primary Objective of your Event
+Type of Event

-If you are launching a product and want a speaker to demonstrate this, you need to make sure that they have some sort of interest/expertise in your previous products.
-For a charity event, you need to ensure that their morals align with that of your charity.
+• Their expertise: If you are launching a product and want a speaker to demonstrate this, you need to make sure that they have some sort of interest/expertise in your previous products.
+An academic conference should have an expert in that field.

-A Speaker for a virtual event
+Choosing a speaker for a virtual event

 If you are hosting a virtual event, it is essential that your speaker has access to a stable internet connection, and that you also schedule a call with them so that they can be more comfortable with your event software and ensure that everything works correctly.